symfony-swoole/swoole-bundle/docs/configuration-reference.md

 It should be compatible with most of the `laminas/laminas-code` versions installed as a dependency of `ocramius/proxy-manager`.**

+### Application kernel modification

+To be able to use coroutines in your application the following trait has to be used in the application kernel class:
+`K911\Swoole\Bridge\Symfony\Kernel\CoroutinesSupportingKernelTrait`.

+This trait will disable state resetting of the app kernel while cloning it and makes some default overrides and initializations.

 ### Proxification

 To be able to run a Symfony app with Swoole coroutines without modifications of the app, this bundle implements